Panopticon-Project/panopticon-Gallmaker/README.md

   * Follow best practices for network firewall configurations to allow only necessary ports and traffic to enter and exit the network.
 For example, if services like FTP are not required for sending information outside of a network, then block FTP-related ports at the network perimeter.
 Enforce proxies and use dedicated servers for services such as DNS and only allow those systems to communicate over respective ports/protocols, instead of all systems within a network.
   * Network intrusion detection and prevention systems that use network signatures to identify traffic for specific adversary command and control infrastructure and malware can be used to mitigate activity at the network level.
 Signatures are often for unique indicators within protocols and may be based on the specific obfuscation technique used by a particular adversary or tool, and will likely be different across various malware families and versions.
 * [Remote File Copy](https://www.symantec.com/blogs/threat-intelligence/gallmaker-attack-group)
   * Network intrusion detection and prevention systems that use network signatures to identify traffic for specific adversary malware or unusual data transfer over known tools and protocols like FTP can be used to mitigate activity at the network level.
-Signatures are often for unique indicators within protocols and may be based on the specific obfuscation technique used by a particular adversary or tool, and will likely be different across various malware families and versions.
+Signatures are often for unique indicators within protocols and may be based on the specific obfuscation technique used by a particular adversary or tool and will likely be different across various malware families and versions.

 ### YARA rules
 Rules for detecting indicators of compromise.
 State no information where the rule would be pasted if no information is available.